UNICEF Health Workers Are Fighting to Eliminate Ebola in the DRC

 - Reached 157,133 children in 888 schools with prevention measures

 - Provided assistance to 830 families directly affected by Ebola

 - Identified 686 Ebola orphans and provided them with appropriate care

-UNICEF and partners are working tirelessly in the Democratic Republic of the Congo, Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
+UNICEF and partners are working tirelessly in the Democratic Republic of Congo, Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
 With a presence in 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization in the world.

-Top photo: Children read an Ebola-awareness poster in North Kivu, the Democratic Republic of the Congo (DRC).
+Top photo: Children read an Ebola-awareness poster in North Kivu, the Democratic Republic of Congo (DRC).
 All photos © UNICEF/Naftalin